tap4touch/tap4touch/README.md

 I'm currently learning computer science via Higher School of Economics, located in Moscow.

-My specialization is called "Computing and Data Science", field of study with the codifier "Applied Mathematics and Informatics" 01.03.02
+My styduing program is called "Computing and Data Science", field of study with the codifier "Applied Mathematics and Informatics" 01.03.02.

+Even though I'm studying at the Moscow univesity, my program is online and I'm free for any relocation 😄

 <!--
 **tap4touch/tap4touch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.